hwaseonchoi/gharchive/README.md

 ## Install & Requirements

 ### Prerequis
-* you need jq, docker-compose, docker, composer installed on your computer.
+* you need docker-compose, docker, composer installed on your computer.

 * In a terminal: